mosenpai/esd-github-actions-assignment/exercise-3/README.md

 - Run the tests with `./gradlew test`
 - Run the checkstyle with  `/gradlew checkstyleMain`
 - Upload the results as artifacts

+### Try breaking something

+- When the workflow succeeds, go into the `src/main/java/org/example/java/App.java`
+- Capitalize `getGreeting` and push the changes.
+The verify step should fail now.
+- Revert the changes afterwards.

 ## Creating the publish job